sendgrid/docs/content/docs/for-developers/sending-email/single-sends-2020-update.md

 The `email_config` field provides the ability to send data that would currently be associated with a template.
 Rather than first creating a template and then passing a template ID to the Single Sends create endpoint, all template data can be passed in the initial request using the fields in the `email_config` object.

 The table below provides a list of all available fields for both the existing API and updated API.
 Notes are made where fields have been reorganized in the schema.
-A full API reference will be made available on May 6, 2020.
+Please see our [API reference](https://sendgrid.api-docs.io/v3.0/single-sends) for full documentation and code samples.

 ### Single Sends API fields